Hulupeep/roadmap/roadmap_proposal.md

 # **Roadmap proposal: Self-Improving Agentic Ecosystem**

-### **The short and sweet:**
- If the ecosystem of ruvnet *could potentially be agi-like* \- then make the roadmap to align with that. **This doc proposes to create that agi roadmap** and begins with 5 novel and 5 user based epics to engineer towards agi-like capabilities.

-## **yellow stickie:**
-Straw-man draft.
-Stiched from ruvnet repos and latesst research.
-THe purpose here is to give a) a single clear roadmap b) a single clear ask c) with a single, purposeful and ambitious mission tying it together.

-## **Summary:**
+### The short-and-sweet

+Be bold: If **ruvnet ecosystem** feels like this is a route to AGI, thenlet’s align the roadmap to match.
+This document sketches that **AGI-class roadmap** through **10 epics**—

+* **5 frontier-tech epics** and - **5 user/ops epics**—that move the stack toward self-improving, agentic capability.

+---

+### 🟨 Sticky note (read-me-first)

+> **Straw-man draft.**
+> Assembled from ruvnet repos plus the latest AGI & Blackwell research.
+> Its only job is to provide **one clear roadmap, one clear ask, and one ambitious mission** that we can debate, refine, or replace.

+---

-###
+### Summary

-This is a proposal for a roadmap for the ruv net ecosystem, with the goal of transforming it into a dynamic, self-improving AI system.
-The outcome is a test-bed for exploring and expanding on AGI-like capabilities, where the system can learn and adapt at every level of its architecture—from fundamental model weights to high-level collaborative strategies.
-The proposals are to bridge the gap between current state as a collection of powerful but separated components and its potential to become a cohesive, self-optimizing AI team.
+This proposal turns the current ruvnet ecosystem—a set of powerful but separate components—into a **cohesive, self-optimising AI team**:

+* **Dynamic learning at every layer**: from raw model weights to multi-agent collaboration strategies.
+* **Bridges today’s gaps** between isolated libraries and a fully integrated AGI test-bed.
+* **Ambitious yet plausible** on existing hardware—and **decisive** once Blackwell-class GPUs are in hand.

+In short, it’s a practical blueprint for transforming “AGI-ish”  into an engineering plan with a measurable destination, a concrete resource request, and a mission that rallies contributors.
 As-is this is ambitious but plausible.
 With the [right hardware](https://github.com/Hulupeep/roadmap/blob/main/blackwell.md), the roadmap becomes decisive.

 * **Part I: Ecosystem Tear down** review of the current three-layer architecture (`ruv-FANN`, `ruv-swarm`, `claude-code-flow`).
 Lists core architectural tensions, like the conflict between legacy FANN compatibility and the demands of modern machine learning.
 This section draws o on academic work in self-evolving agent networks and swarm-based model optimization to mark out significant opportunities for innovation.